Loading...

 Avoid heavy work and sports for the first 2 days.
 Except for light walks, give your body a chance to recover.
 Take your prescribed medication regularly and make sure you attend your follow-up appointment.

-Tooth Extraction: Evrything You Need to Know
+Tooth Extraction: Everything You Need to Know

 Tooth extraction may sound a little scary, but it can be an important step in protecting your oral health and achieving a more comfortable smile.
 When it is time to say goodbye to a decayed, broken or no longer functioning tooth, our specialist dentists come into play.
 This process, which takes place painlessly in a sterile environment with local anaesthesia, offers the healthiest solution for you.
 So, how does this process work, what happens afterwards?
 Let’s discover all you wonder about tooth extraction step by step!